Stocks and Shares: The Low-Down

 - Returns are never guaranteed, so not all eggs should be placed in one basket

 People who have a smaller amount of capital and are unable to diversify as much, meanwhile, may instead invest it in safer stocks to hopefully create a steady stream of returns.
 This isn’t a hard and fast rule, but rather a useful starting point for thinking about stock market performance.
-Given that returns on the stock market are never guaranteed (even for those labelled less risky), it’s always wise to invest only as much as you are willing to lose.
+Given that returns on the stock market are never guaranteed (even for those labeled less risky), it’s always wise to invest only as much as you are willing to lose.

 The Importance of Long-Term Thinking

 One of the first things that many new starters in the world of stock exchange trading discover is that there is often a clear need to think long-term when placing trades.
 Stock markets are particularly known for performing best when seen over the long term (i.e. over periods of years as opposed to months).
 As a result, it’s often recommended to place trades in a way that allows the market to overcome any problems and earn you your investment back.
 But that’s not to say that short-term thinking should never be welcome in your stock trading strategies, and it may be that you can build it in successfully.
-It’s all about working out market performance and personal goals: if you analyse a particular market and note that it tends to bounce back after a few months rather than over the years, creating a five-year plan may well not be sensible.
+It’s all about working out market performance and personal goals: if you analyze a particular market and note that it tends to bounce back after a few months rather than over the years, creating a five-year plan may well not be sensible.
 One way to build an effective strategy that expertly handles these taxing questions of time and duration is to backtest.
 Backtesting involves going back over previous market performance and working out how well a particular strategy would have performed if it had been in place then.
 This strategy is especially suited to the stock market not just because it can help you deal with the question of time, but also because the stock market is full of relevant historical information – unlike cryptocurrencies, which may not have any available data.

 Ensure you Have Access to Independent Data